Tufted Love Grass

 Grass family (Poaceae)

-Range & Habitat: This common grass is found in all counties of Illinois (see Distribution Map).
+Range & Habitat: Tufted Love Grass is found in all counties of Illinois (see Distribution Map), where it is native.
 Habitats include thinly wooded upland areas, sandy savannas, dry sand prairies and gravel prairies, sand bars along rivers, areas along roads and railroads, cracks in sidewalks and parking lots, fields, and barren waste areas.
 This grass is found primarily in habitats with a history of disturbance; it is a pioneer species.

 Photographic Location: A crack in the parking lot of the webmaster's apartment complex.

-Comments: This is one of the weedy annual Eragrostis spp.
-(Love Grasses).
+Comments: This is one of the weedy annual love grasses (Eragrostis spp.).
 Some of these species are native, while others have been introduced from Eurasia.
-The native Love grasses that are perennials have more fidelity to higher quality habitats (e.g., sand prairies).
-Distinguishing among different species of Love grass is rather difficult.
-The following characteristics of Tufted Love Grass are useful in making an accurate identification: 1) its spikelets are appressed or slightly divergent along the length of the lateral branches, rather than strongly divergent, 2) there are no glandular secretions (looking like tiny glossy dots) along the margins of its leaves and along the keels of its lemmas, 3) individual spikelets are about 1.5 mm. across, 4) there are 5-15 lemmas per spikelet, and 5) there are no tufts of hair where the lateral branches join the central axis of the inflorescence.
+The native love grasses that are perennials have more fidelity to higher quality habitats (e.g., sand prairies).
+Distinguishing among different species of love grass is rather difficult.
+The following characteristics of Tufted Love Grass are useful in making an accurate identification: 1) its spikelets are appressed or slightly divergent along the length of the lateral branches, rather than strongly divergent, 2) there are no glandular secretions (looking like tiny glossy dots) along the margins of its leaves nor along the keels of its lemmas, 3) individual spikelets are about 1.5 mm. across, 4) there are 5-15 lemmas per spikelet, and 5) there are no tufts of hair where the lateral branches join the central axis of the inflorescence.
 Of these different characteristics, #1 above is the most distinctive and striking.
 Other common names of Eragrostis pectinacea are Slender Love Grass, Small Love Grass, and Carolina Love Grass.